On this page

 See Configure Your Data Model for more information on Realm Schema, object models, and Developer Mode.

-When you have enabled anonymous authentication in the Realm UI, users can immediately log into your app without providing any identifying information:
+When you have enabled anonymous authentication in the App Services UI, users can immediately log into your app without providing any identifying information:

 Realm provides many additional ways to authenticate, register, and link users.

-Once you have enabled Realm Sync and authenticated a
+Once you have enabled Sync and authenticated a

 SyncConfiguration to control the specifics of how your application

-to allow synchronous reads or writes to a realm on the UI thread,
+reads and writes on the UI thread, and more.

 By default, you can only read or write to a realm in your